Muhammad-D/http_rest_api/README.md

-# A simple API app
+# A simple REST API app

 ## Main goal was an implementation of: